 I’m from Maine, and my thoughts are often there, though my heart (and the rest of me) resides in the Berkshires of western Massachusetts.
 I’m interested in the stories that get covered up, perhaps from living in woodsy places and noticing old stone walls, abandoned gravestones.
 New Englanders are famously stoic.
 I like to dig underneath (at least on the page) and see what’s really going on.
+I like to start with setting.
+I’m often thinking about place and how it shapes a person.

 My third book, Amphibians, a story collection set in cities around the world, won the Leapfrog Global Fiction Prize.
 It’s about flitting between land and sea – feeling out of sorts in all habitats.
-Perhaps you can relate.

 For more, please visit https://www.laratupper.com/